EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-set transfer between pools to 0 [i.e. nothing is transfered] set c_giver &amp; c_taker matrices to [] get the transfer matrix transfers
+Sets carbon transfers between pools to 0 (no transfer); sets c_giver and c_taker matrices to empty; retrieves the transfer matrix.

 **Parameters**
 - None